IC 434 - The Horsehead (And Flame) Nebula Astrophotography

 December 2017

-The photo below was the result of 4 hours of exposure, using an 8” telescope.
+The photo below was the result of 4 hours of exposure, using an 8” reflector telescope.

 This was actually our very first target with our first telescope.
 At that time, our auto-guiding camera was glitching and did not want to work.
 We could only do 3 minutes of exposure time and even then, there was some star trails and blur in all the images.
 When we exchanged the guiding camera, the horse was too low in the horizon to re-do it, so we promised ourselves that we would meet again in 2017.

 We spent 4 hours, guided, on IC 434, and it looks much better now!
-Still not perfect, but until we are able to get a CCD camera, this will have to do!
+Still not perfect, but great for a first light!

 GEAR USED: